KatherineMichel/pinax-tutorial/what_is_pinax.md

 Pinax is an open-source ecosystem of reusable Django starter projects, apps, and templates for building websites.

-Pinax code can be found in the [Pinax GitHub organization](https://github.com/pinax) account, where Pinax development takes place.

 ### Pinax Starter Projects

 Pinax Starter Projects are Django projects that can be found in the [Pinax Starter Projects](https://github.com/pinax/pinax-starter-projects) repo.
 Pinax Starter Projects can be used to bootstrap the most common types of websites.
 You only need to write the parts that make your project unique.